Last updated on September 5th, 2020 at 11:00 am

 71.0 — Channel 5 Bridge.
 Considered by locals to provide the best bridge fishing in the Keys.

-64.0 — Long Key Bridge, the second-longest bridge of Flagler’s railroad.
-The old bridge parallels the new one and has been resurfaced so that for three miles, it provides a scenic, traffic-free bike trail, part of the Florida Keys Overseas Heritage Bicycle Trail.
-Also popular with fishermen and walkers and joggers.
+65.0 — Long Key Bridge, the second-longest bridge (3 miles) of Flagler’s railroad.
+The old bridge parallels the new one and has been resurfaced for bicyclists, hikers and fishers.
+Considered one of the best fishing bridges in the Keys.
+(It’s also a fun bridge to bike across, recommended in our guide to Bicycling the Florida Keys Overseas Heritage Trail.)

 62.2 — Walker’s Island (Little Conch Key)